Korg MS2000: Synthesis

-Used for adjusting the levels of OSC1, OSC2 and NOISE.
-The combined signal is then sent to the FILTER.

-FILTER

 The FILTER cuts or emphasizes frequency components of the signal from the oscillator, affecting tone and brightness.
 Three primary types of filtering are available: –12 or –24 dB/oct LPF (Low Pass Filter), –12 dB/oct BPF (Band Pass Filter), or –12 dB/oct HPF (High Pass Filter).
 Using EG1 to create time-variant changes in cutoff frequency adds a fourth type of filtering.

-AMP

 The AMP stage consists of AMP (Amplifier), DIST (Distortion), and PAN (Panpot).
 AMP sets the volume, and PAN sets the sound's location in the stereo field.
 Using EG2 can create time-variant changes in volume.
 Quite harsh tones can be created by turning DIST on, and adjusting the filter cutoff and resonance, higher-pitched rings and tonalities are created with various harmonics layered on.

-EG1/2

 The Envelope Generator applies a time-variant change to each timbre parameter.
 On the MS2000/MS2000R, there are two standard ADSR envelope generators for each timbre.
 EG1 is assigned as the envelope source that produces time variant changes in the FILTER cutoff frequency, while EG2 is assigned as the envelope source that produces time variant changes in the AMP volume.
 The MS2000's VIRTUAL PATCH module can be used to assign EG1 and EG2 to other parameters.

-LFO 1/2

 The LFO (Low Frequency Oscillator) applies cyclic change to sound parameters.
 The MS2000/MS2000R provides two LFO’s for each timbre, each with four waveforms.
 LFO1 is assigned as the modulation source for OSC1.
 LFO2 is assigned as the modulation source for the pitch modulation controlled by the modulation wheel.
 As with the EG's, VIRTUAL PATCH can be used to assign LFO1 and LFO2 to other parameters.

-VIRTUAL PATCH

-VIRTUAL PATCH allows the use of not only EG or LFO, but even keyboard velocity (keyboard playing dynamics) or keyboard tracking (the area of the keyboard that is played) as modulation sources which can be assigned to sound parameters for greater freedom in timbre editing and sound creating.
+Virtual patch allows the use of not only EG or LFO, but even keyboard velocity (keyboard playing dynamics) or keyboard tracking (the area of the keyboard that is played) as modulation sources which can be assigned to sound parameters for greater freedom in timbre editing and sound creating.
 Four routings (combinations) can be specified for each timbre.

-MOD SEQUENCE

-MOD SEQUENCE is a step sequencer that lets you apply time-variant change to various sound parameters in a way similar to analog synthesizers of the past.
+Mod sequence is a step sequencer that lets you apply time-variant change to various sound parameters in a way similar to analog synthesizers of the past.
 The sixteen knobs on the main panel can be used to set the value of each step and then the sequence is played back.
 The sound can be further modulated by the arpeggiator and by VIRTUAL PATCH.
 The knobs can also be operated in realtime, and their movements (parameter values) recorded in each step (Motion Rec function).
 Since each timbre can have up to three sequences, very complex tonal changes can be obtained.

-EFFECTS

 Each program can have a modulation effect, chorus, stereo delay, and equalization.
 For a modulation-type effect, select from chorus or stereo delay.